 There will likely be an option to turn on this grid in your camera settings.
 Most smartphones have it, and it is a great visual tool for applying the rule of thirds.

 Pro tip: Though this photography tip is a favorite and has a great chance at success, the rule of thirds is also easy to mess up.
 People commonly leave too much dead space around in favor of placing the subject in one of the cross sections.

 Not using flash is one of the best photography tips I can give you.
 Unless strategically located and carefully measured, a flash will usually ruin an image.
 It can create harsh highlights, deep blacks, and squinty eyes, making people look like deer in headlights.
 I strongly suggest you avoid using flash unless it is pitch dark and you really need the light.

 A flash can create harsh highlights, deep blacks, and squinty eyes, making people look like deer in headlights.

 Smartphones have gotten very good at capturing under low-light situations, so in many cases you may not even be losing much in terms of exposure.

-While we are on the topic of low-light photography, a new technique has been making the rounds in the smartphone market.
+While we are on the topic of low light photography tips, a new technique has been making the rounds in the smartphone market.
 The name differs depending on the manufacturer.
 Google calls it Night Sight, Samsung names it Bright Night, Huawei refers to it as Night Mode, and OnePlus titles it Nightscape.

 If your phone has one of these, or an alternative, you can use it to enhance photos taken under extremely low light.
 It works similar to an HDR photo, shooting a series of images under different exposure levels.
 It then merges these and pulls detail from all pictures to create an enhanced final image.